 Truly transformative gifts are often made as multi-year pledges which require both the nonprofit and the donor to plan ahead.
 I’ve found that major donors want to know about multi-year giving (pledging) because it’s a terrific opportunity for them to play a pivotal role in making a positive change.

 How do you ask donors to give over multiple years?

-Here are a few approaches I’ve used to great success.
+Here are a five approaches I’ve used to great success.
 All embrace fundraising best-practices, including donor appreciation, celebrating successes, and providing opportunities for donor recognition.
 Here we go!